 Although it is not generally recommended by PowerShell best practices, providing default parameter values in this manner is a requirement for AnyIdentity.

 Action scripts are ultimately executed within the AnyIdentity environment.
-Any output generated by these scripts is interpreted, stored, and/or displayed in the Devolutions Server web interface.
+Any output they generate is interpreted, stored, and/or displayed in the Devolutions Server web interface.

 To ensure that action scripts produce the expected output, it is recommended that they return output in only four ways: